Samsung Android Users:

 Tap Advanced Settings.
 Make sure the Use SSL option is active (green).

-Smartphones set up with IMAP or Exchange accounts sometimes stop sending/receiving mail after a software update, even if the email settings have not changed.
-In most cases, the best way to fix this is to remove the account from your phone and set it back up from scratch as an Exchange account.
+Occasionally, your mobile device's email may stop working.
+The best way to fix this is to delete the account from your phone and set it back up from scratch as an Exchange account.
 This applies to both Android and iOS devices.